 He did it fueled by martinis and oranges, so the tale goes, suffering severely blistered feet.
 I know he had done a fast 25-mile hike as a young Marine in boot camp 16-or-so years earlier, but this was double the distance and on pavement and he wore tennis shoes.
 He might not have made it without my stepmother, Pat, supplying fresh socks and icing the gin.

 At any rate, that’s my late father on the left, then of the Chronicle, later of the Peace Corps, in sweatshirt, jeans and sneakers.
 I think the scene is on Market Street.
 Chronicle photographer Gordon Peters printed the shot on February 8, 1963.
 It turned up crumpled in a box after my father’s death in 1995.

 Another walk: There was another old black-and-white print in the box, a UPI photo taken in Selma, Alabama, in March 1965, during one of the civil rights marches to Montgomery.

 Dad is in the background in a raincoat, turning his head to see police and marchers outside the Dallas County Courthouse in Selma.
 He was there covering the march for the Chronicle.
 Some friend at the paper, probably Peters, circled Dad in grease pencil.
-The photo is not very grand, but it’s one of my most treasured possessions.
+The photo is not very grand but a keepsake for me.

 I look back at the headlines from his March 1965 stories: “A Singing Heard in Selma’s Mud,” “Two Voices — Both White,” “The Badges of Courage in Selma,” “A Day of Change in Selma,” “Selma Near the Boiling Point,” “54-Mile Walk for Freedom,” “The Road to Equality,” “14 Miles More Along the Freedom Road,” “Through the Mud to Montgomery,” “Marchers in Sight of Goal,” “The Shock of Alabama,” “King Calls for Alabama Boycott.”
-And my eyes well up, again, when I read “25,000 Cry ‘Freedom.”
+And my eyes well up when I read “25,000 Cry ‘Freedom.”